Andy Bell (singer): Early life

-Bell grew up in the Dogsthorpe area of Peterborough.
-His family still reside in the city and surrounding areas such as Market Deeping.
-Bell was educated at the King's School in the city.
+Bell learned to sing aged 7 to 8, in the choir at Dogsthorpe Junior School, Peterborough.
+After passing his Eleven-plus, Bell's education continued at the King's School in the city.

 Career

-In 1985, during a period in which he worked selling women's shoes and was performing in a band called the Void, he responded to a newspaper advertisement for a singer.
-Vince Clarke had been Bell's "hero"; Bell was successful in his audition and together they formed the group Erasure.
+In 1985, during a period in which he worked selling women's shoes and was performing in a band called the Void, he responded to a newspaper advertisement for a singer, and was successful in his audition with Vince Clarke, and together they formed the group Erasure.

 Bell sang the role of Montresor in the opera The Fall of the House of Usher by Peter Hammill and Judge Smith, released in 1991 and reissued with a new recording in 1999.

 Bell's first solo studio album was announced in July 2005.
 He signed a worldwide solo recording contract with Sanctuary Records, and announced details of his debut album, released on 3 October 2005 and entitled Electric Blue.
 The album featured fourteen tracks, including three duets, with Claudia Brücken of Propaganda and Jake Shears of Scissor Sisters.

 The first single, "Crazy", released on 26 September 2005, included club remixes from his Erasure partner Vince Clarke, plus Cicada, MHC and King Roc.
 Electric Blue was co-written and recorded throughout 2004 and 2005 with Manhattan Clique (Philip Larsen and Chris Smith) who have worked with Erasure, Moby, the B-52s, Stereophonics and Goldfrapp.

 Bell released his second solo studio album, Non-Stop, on 7 June 2010.
 It was co-written and co-produced by Bell and Pascal Gabriel, who previously remixed "It Doesn't Have to Be" for Erasure.
 It also features a collaboration with Perry Farrell of Jane's Addiction.

 Using the pseudonym Mimó, Bell released two Pascal Gabriel-produced singles on Mute Records: "Running Out" (2009) and "Will You Be There?"
 (2010) prior to his second solo album.
-The name, used as a "tribute to good friend Tomeau Mimó”, was not used on any subsequent solo releases, as a legal block was issued against Bell by another artist already using the Mimó name.
+The name, used as a "tribute to good friend Tomeau Mimó", was not used on any subsequent solo releases, as a legal block was issued against Bell by another artist already using the Mimó name.
 Both songs appear on Non-Stop and have since been re-branded as Andy Bell.

 In June 2011, he appeared on the second season of ITV series Popstar to Operastar and finished in fifth place.

-Charity

-Bell has also donated time and made recordings for charities.
-These include Ferry Aid's cover of "Let It Be" (1987); a cover of Cole Porter's "Too Darn Hot", that was included in 1990s Red Hot + Blue album to raise funds for AIDS and HIV research; re-making Lene Lovich's "Rage" alongside her to be included in PETAs album (1991) in favour of a wildlife campaign; and performing twice on Big Spender's Red Hot and Dance events to support various AIDS projects (in both December 1994 and November 2004).
-Bell also performed on the True Colours Tour 2008.
+On 26 July 2023, Claire Richards released a cover of the 1978 ABBA single "Summer Night City", in collaboration with Bell on co-lead vocals, as the second single from Richards' second studio album Euphoria.